Vlad-Crasnojon-Igor/AILIN/README.md

 ## What the platform does

-- Case management for insolvency administrators: OWNER/ADMIN roles, dashboards, document workflows
+- Case management for insolvency administrators: ADMIN role, dashboards, document workflows
 - Document intelligence: a spaCy NER pipeline extracts organizations and people (ORG/PER) from legal texts; a hybrid regex + AI layer detects